skimzor/CGB-DC/README.md

 # Ordering and Assembly

 Upload the gerber to a PCB fab (JLCPCB, PCBWay, OSHPark) with a board thickness of 0.8mm and in your favorite color.
-Then transfer the components from an original MGB DC/DC Board (verify the correct polarity of the diodes when transferring).
+Then transfer the components from an original CGB DC/DC Board (verify the correct polarity of the diodes when transferring).

-**Note:** this PCB can only be used with components from a revision LSEP01088A1 MGB DC/DC Board.
+**Note:** this PCB can only be used with components from the specific CGB DC/DC Board pictured above.
+Other variations of the CGB DC/DC Board will not work.

 # Disclaimer